 Spiritual wellness is about the connection we feel to a higher purpose or meaning in life, and the appreciation of natural forces that exist beyond what we can see.

-Spiritual wellness doesn’t just mean being a religious person.
-It’s more about exploring our beliefs and finding meaning in our lives.
+It doesn’t just mean being religious.
+It’s about exploring our beliefs, finding meaning in our existence, and acting in accordance with what we believe.

 We can improve our sense of spiritual wellness by: